You can contact Geek Native here.

 Cookies and Privacy

 Geek Native uses Google Analytics, and we anonymise IP addresses via Google Tag Manager before passing any view data back to Analytics.
-The site has Pinterest, Amazon, Awin and Skimlinks tracking, and cookies are deployed via Gamerati (an RPG ad network) code powered by Google’s DoubleClick.
-Geek Native has no access or control over cookies from the latter, but Google enforces strict quality control.
+The site has Pinterest, Amazon, Awin and Skimlinks tracking, and cookies code powered by Google’s AdSense.

-If your personal code of ethics is supported by ad blocking technology and requires you to support independent sites with a subscription model, then please consider Geek Native’s Patreon.
+If your code of ethics is supported by ad-blocking technology and requires you to support independent sites with a subscription model, please consider Geek Native’s Patreon.

-No part of Geek Native is about selling personal data but there are third-party supplied adverts on the site.
-Most of these advertising platforms do use anonymous data in order to show the best possible ads to you.
-Let’s try this for some official speak;
+No part of Geek Native is about selling personal data, but third-party supplied adverts are on the site.
+Most of these advertising platforms use anonymous data to show the best possible ads to you.

 Accuracy

 Geek Native’s policy is not to copy and paste press releases, although we will undoubtedly take facts and quotes from them.
-Each and every news event covered on the site is looked into in a lesser or greater degree.
+Each news event covered on the site is looked into to a lesser or greater degree.

 Changes to posts have been logged, since 2020, on the corrections page.